kim-x-nguyen/portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hi!
-I build this portfoilio to showcase my production skills, and as another personal project
+I build this portfoilio to showcase my production skills, and as another personal project.